alphagov/government-service-design-manual/technical-architecture/configurationmanagement.md

 Configuration management tools help with documenting and maintaining the configuration and dependencies of a software system.
-Although this could be done using hand made software it's common to use existing tools.
+Although this could be done using hand-made software, it's common to use existing tools.
 Three examples of existing open source configuration management tools are CFEngine, Chef and Puppet.

 ### Infrastructure as code

-One approach to managing configuration is to describe than configuration and the software dependencies in code.
+One approach to managing configuration is to describe the configuration and the software dependencies in code.
 This brings with it all the advantages of programming in general, including: